AllenSWDB/allenswdb.github.io/databook/anatomy/microns-em/em-dash-apps.md

 The `Materialization` option allows you to select which version of the dataset to query from.
 Default is 'latest'.

 For the optional `Table` dropdown, there are several tables to choose from, though the most informative will be one of the [cell type classification tables](annotation-tables.html#cell-type-tables).

-The `aibs_metamodel_celltypes_v661` has the greatest coverage of the dataset, and is described in Perisomatic ultrastructure efficiently classifies cells in mouse cortex" [@elabbady_perisomatic_2025].
+For MICrONS the `aibs_metamodel_celltypes_v661` has the greatest coverage of the dataset, and is described in Perisomatic ultrastructure efficiently classifies cells in mouse cortex" [@elabbady_perisomatic_2025].
 The table `aibs_metamodel_mtypes_v661_v2` is the most current version version of the cell type classification, described in "A connectomic census of mouse visual cortex" (update citation).

+For V1DD the `cell_type_multifeature_v1` is recommended, and an updated version of the metamodels above.

 Pressing "Submit" will query the database for the cell and its synapses.